rdeforest/eforth/engine/README.md

 ## Event

+An event starts as an hypothosis, then is accepted, revised or rejected

 An event has
  - parent event aggregating sub-event results or null for ticks
  - source participant
  - destination participant
  - zero or more changes which will come about if the whole event tree succeeds

+An event does
+ - dispatch
+ - handle "yeah but" responses from subscribers

 ## Participant